dataiku/dss-plugin-nlp-analysis/README.md

 This Dataiku DSS plugin provides recipes to analyze text data.
 With this plugin, you will be able to:

-- Tag documents matching keywords within a corpus of text documents, for 59 languages.
+- Tag documents matching keywords by string-matching, within a corpus of text documents, for 59 languages.

 Note that languages are defined as per the ISO 639-1 standard with 2-letter codes.
 ## How to set up